 Fire Risk Assessors

-From January 2020 the Institute will introduce a new register for fire risk assessors called TFRAR.
+From January 2020 the Institute introduced a new register for fire risk assessors called TFRAR.
 The Institute is the first to recognise that to produce competent fire risk assessors to operate at the highest levels in the future, there is a need to create a career pathway for those who aspire to be fire risk assessors.
 At the same time, we have created awards and a system of examinations and tests which are practically based and form the basis for entry to each level of TFRAR.

 To accompany the new register, there is comprehensive set of Guidance Notes together with an online application form and links to our Level 2 Award in the Principles of Fire Risk Assessment page (which is the first step in entering TFRAR at Tier1).